yt-project/yt/doc/source/installing.rst

 Do not hesitate to :ref:`contact us <asking-for-help>` so we can help you figure it out.

-If you like, this might be a good time :ref:`to run the test suite <testing>`.
+If you like, this might be a good time to run the test suite, see :ref:`testing` for more details.